pomerium/pomerium/docs/guides/grafana.md

 This configuration:

+- sets the signout redirect url so that users can log out - replace `my-grafana-url.localhost.pomerium.io` with your Grafana domain
 - sets the username to the value of the "sub" claim,
 - sets the login to automatically create a new user
 - auto assigns the user to the existing default organization